project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/Soil-builders-using-a-bond-to-scale-regenerative-approaches-in-west-africa.md

 ---
-title: Soil Builders, using a bond to scale regenerative approaches in West Africa
+title: Soil Builders Using A Bond To Scale Regenerative Approaches In West Africa
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2020-12-01)